 Mouthful by tiny mouthful.

-- Learn to make Pinxtos in San Sebastian: Tenedor offer a variety of cooking classes in San Sebastian, suited to any and all levels of culinary expertise and includes private markets tour and a personal chef
+- Learn to make Pintxos in San Sebastian: Tenedor offers a variety of cooking classes in San Sebastian, suited to any and all levels of culinary expertise and includes private markets tour and a personal chef

-- How to Plan Pinxtos Bar Hopping in San Sebastian: Go Local San Sebastian offer dedicated Pintxos bar tours (alongside other activities), taking you to some of the most favourite hangouts and explaining the food culture.
-The tour last 2.5 hours and costs €25.
+- How to Plan Pintxos Bar Hopping in San Sebastian: Go Local San Sebastian offer dedicated Pintxos bar tours (alongside other activities), taking you to some of the most favourite hangouts and explaining the food culture.
+The tour lasts 2.5 hours and costs €25.
 We had Iñigo as our guide, and he comes highly recommended.